Polish People's Party "Wyzwolenie"

 It was formed in 1915 by several peasant parties in Kingdom of Poland.
 In comparison to Polish People's Party "Piast", it was a left-wing party, and an ally of Polish Socialist Party (Polska Partia Socjalistyczna).
 PSL Wyzwolenie supported the May Coup in 1926, but soon afterwards distanced itself from Sanation and joined the opposition.
-In 1931 it merged with several other parties forming the People's Party (Stronnictwo Ludowe).
+In 1931, it merged with several other parties, including Polish People's Party "Piast", forming the People's Party (Stronnictwo Ludowe).